TR-Sudo/Association_Algos/README.md

 ## Association_Algos

 Project aims to showcase the capabilities of different pairing algorithms and compare their performance in terms of time efficiency when working with large datasets.
 The algorithms that are being evaluated include Apriori, PCY, SON, and Random Sampling.
-The results of this comparison can help to determine which algorithm is best suited for working with large datasets in different situations
+The results of this comparison can help to determine which algorithm is best suited for working with large datasets in different situations.

 ```
 - Apriori